GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/general.md

 Magic can assist in progressing through the tiers, but it should not be the primary gating mechanism of any tier.
 In simpler terms, one should be able to reach the end of the tech tree without doing any magic.

 Advancement in Tech should assist in the development of magic, e.g. a ZPM player should receive some kind of boost to speed up/catch up development in magic if he wanted to.
-But the boost in this direction should be somewhat limitted.
+But the boost in this direction should be somewhat limited.
 It should not eventually give birth to the meme of "Hold off doing magic until UHV when you get to one click unlock everything".

 Magic Mods should be kept relatively distinct, with optional cross-over instead of treating everything as a Thaumcraft Addon and requiring Infusion (as an example).
 However it is nice to have everything integrated into the Thaumcraft research mechanisms.
 </div>